degica/bizstation_test_server/README.md

 # Bizstation Test Server

-This is a simple sinatra based web server that mimics the behaviour of MUFG BizSTATION's automatic bank transfer API.
+This is a simple sinatra based web app that mimics the behaviour of MUFG BizSTATION's automatic bank transfer API.
 You can use this to test basic BizSTATION integrations against.

 ## Getting started